jakewhitton/notes/notes/12/2_AP Macroeconomics/3_Aggregate Demand, Aggregate Supply, and Fiscal Policy/master.md

     * Is generally caused by a shift in AD, but can be caused by a shift of AS
     * **Stagflation** = a situation caused by a negative supply shock that stagnates growth and causes inflation
         + Is caused by a leftward shift of aggregate supply

+---

+# 2017-03-02

+## Aggregate Supply In the Long Run
+- Generally, a shift of aggregate demand will correspond with a long-term opposite shift in aggregate supply
+    * For example, an increase in AD will result in a higher equillibrium price, and eventually input costs will increase(i.e. wage pressure) causing a decrease in AS
+    * If AD decreases, equillibrium price will decrease, so producers will scale their production down
+        * With less demand for inputs(labor, resources, etc), their price will go down
+            + That decrease in input costs causes an increase in AS
+- **Capital stock** = the amount of capital goods purchased or produced by an economy to increase output
+    * This is the *only* thing that can shift the LRAS line